C-r-o-m-e-r/e-commerce/README.md

 - **Monorepo Structure:** Backend and frontend code are managed in a single repository.
 - **Authentication:** JWT-based user registration and login.
+- **User Account Management:** Users can update their profile, change their password, and delete their account.
 - **Authorization:** Protected routes and role-based access control (`BUYER`, `SELLER`).
 - **Product Management:** Full CRUD for products, including multi-image uploads.
 Sellers can manage their own listings.
 - **Shopping Cart:** Persistent, server-side cart with functionality to add, remove, and update item quantities.